Looking Closely at the Growth Curve for Allbirds Inc. (BIRD)

-Allbirds Inc. (NASDAQ:BIRD) went up by 0.23% from its latest closing price compared to the recent 1-year high of $32.44.
-The company’s stock price has collected -22.05% of loss in the last five trading sessions.
+Allbirds Inc. (NASDAQ:BIRD) went down by -8.28% from its latest closing price compared to the recent 1-year high of $32.44.
+The company’s stock price has collected -19.55% of loss in the last five trading sessions.
 Barron’s reported on 01/06/22 that Allbirds Stock’s Pullback Creates ‘Attractive Entry Point.’
 Shares Are Rising.

 Is It Worth Investing in Allbirds Inc. (NASDAQ :BIRD) Right Now?